vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 satisfy the request.

-Outside the period of the failure recheck timer, the resolver SHOULD start the query resolution timer and begin the iterative resolution process.
+Outside the period of the failure recheck timer, the resolver should start the query resolution timer and begin the iterative resolution process.
 This timer bounds the work done by the resolver when contacting external authorities, and is commonly around 10 to 30 seconds.
 If this timer expires on an attempted lookup that is still being processed, the resolution effort is abandoned.

-If the answer has not been completely determined by the time the client response timer has elapsed, the resolver SHOULD then check its cache to see whether there is expired data that would satisfy the request.
+If the answer has not been completely determined by the time the client response timer has elapsed, the resolver should then check its cache to see whether there is expired data that would satisfy the request.
 If so, it adds that data to the response message with a TTL greater than 0 per {{standards-action}}.
 The response is then sent to